Entrepreneurs who are thinking about starting their own restaurants should realize that restaurants are generally seen as good business ventures.

 Incoming search terms:

-- factors that determine style of service in a catering establishment
+- Discuss factors that will influence the style of service adopted by a restaurant